Compute

 3. Click in the upper left corner and choose Middleware > Distributed Message Service (for Kafka) to open the console of DMS for Kafka.

-7. For Task Name, enter a unique Smart Connect task name.
+8. For Task Name, enter a unique Smart Connect task name.
+Naming rules: 4–64 characters and only letters, digits, hyphens (-), or underscores (_).

 The instance alias is used in the following scenarios:

-• If you enable Rename Topics, the alias of the source instance will be added to the topic names of the target instance.
-For example, if the alias of the source instance is A and the target topic name is test, the renamed target topic will be A.test.
+• If you enable Rename Topics and select Push or Both for Sync Direction, the alias of the current Kafka instance will be added to the topic names of the peer end Kafka instance.
+For example, if the alias of the current Kafka instance is A and the topic name of the peer end Kafka instance is test, the renamed topic will be A.test.

-• After the Smart Connect task is created, a topic named mm2-offset-syncs.Target instance alias.internal is automatically created.
-If Sync Consumer Offset is enabled for the task, a topic named Target instance alias.checkpoints.internal is automatically created.
+• After a Smart Connect task of Kafka data replication is created, a topic named mm2-offset-syncs.peer end Kafka instance alias.internal is generated for the current Kafka instance.
+If the task has Sync Consumer Offset enabled and uses Pull or Both for Sync Direction, a topic named peer end Kafka instance alias.checkpoints.internal is also created for the current Kafka instance.
 The two topics are used to store internal data.
 If they are deleted, data replication will fail.

 Table 1 Peer Kafka parameters